janetjoywilson/janetjoywilson.github.io/_posts/2016-09-30-the-crucible-of-canlit.md

 ## new publisher

-In number 97, Nadia Szilvassy unofficially themes this issue as "bittersweet" as they celebrate the work of two writers and mourn the loss.
-It is also bittersweet for Nadia as it is her last as publisher.
+In number 97, Nadia Szilvassy unofficially themes this issue as "bittersweet" as they celebrate the work of two writers and mourn their loss.
+It is also bittersweet for Nadia as it is her last issue as publisher.
 But she says, "...changes at the [Brick](https://brickmag.com/) over its forty-year history have always been expansive and energizing. ...
 Who better, then, to head up this new age of [Brick](https://brickmag.com/) than a poet?
 Currently a [Brick](https://brickmag.com/) editor, Laurie D. Graham is one of the finest new voices to emerge in poetry anywhere (see [Settler Education](http://penguinrandomhouse.ca/books/531790/settler-education#9780771036873), published by McClelland & Steward spring 2016)."

 ![canadasquare Picture]({{ site.url }}/images/blog/canadasquare.jpg)